kylash-mr/git-project/README.md

 # Git Odyssey: Chapter 1 - The Repository of Origins

+This repo is also integrated with Jira at : https://kylash-mr.atlassian.net/

 ## Introduction
 In this chapter, I set the foundation of my Git journey.
 This includes initializing my first Git repository and making my first commit.